whatsrupp/whatsrupp/README.md

 ## Other

-Feel free to browse my [CV](https://github.com/whatsrupp/CV) or anything else on here -  I try to keep software projects I care about up to date on [my website](https://www.nickrupp.co.uk/).
-I say try... it's always a bit hard to find time isn't it
+Feel free to browse my [CV](https://github.com/whatsrupp/CV) or anything else on here.

+I try to keep software projects I care about up to date on [my website](https://www.nickrupp.co.uk/).
+I say try...

+It's always a bit hard to find the time isn't it.

 ![Amazonian Shield Bug on a leaf](bug.jpg)
 _Just to add to bugs in the repos, here's a shield bug I found on a leaf in 2019.
 They're also known as stink bugs because they emit a smell when frightened.
 Like a tiny skunk._